-Universite Grenoble Alpes, GIPSA-lab, UMR 5216, Saint Martin d'Heres, France tasks have been extended to quantum channels, including those that have several quantum bits (qubits) at their input and output.
-For such quantum channels, beyond previously reported work for symmetric scenarios, we here address asymmetric (blind and non-blind) ones, with emphasis on intrusion detection and additional comments about eavesdropping.
+Universite Grenoble Alpes, GIPSA-lab, UMR 5216, Saint Martin d'Heres, France channels, beyond previously reported work for symmetric scenarios, we here address asymmetric (blind and non-blind) ones, with emphasis on intrusion detection and additional comments about eavesdropping.
 To develop fundamental concepts, we first consider channels with exchange coupling as a toy model.
 We especially use the general quantum information processing framework that we recently developed, to derive new attractive intrusion detection methods based on a single preparation of each state.
 Finally, we discuss how the proposed methods might be extended, beyond the specific class of channels analyzed here.